Most questions we get from prospective 30x500 students fall into 3 categories:

 If so, congrats!
 That $1,000 mark is a good sign that you’re already on the right track with providing real value that people need, want & are ready to buy.

 Some of our recent students have joined 30×500 after making quite a bit of money in product sales, but because they had no idea what caused that success or how they could duplicate it, they chalked it up to luck.
 This kind of luck is paralyzing.
-You’re afraid to change anything because you don’t what worked the first time.
+You’re afraid to change anything because you don’t know what worked the first time.
 Or if you’ll manage to break it.

 30×500 is all about creating predictable, repeatable results.
 The students who’ve taken our course after launching gained an understanding of why people have bought their product so far.
 They realized which steps they took – admittedly by accident – to get where they are so far.
 And from there, they can move forward confidently doing more of the right things.